| Source: xexe.club

 Features of the approaching revolution

 As Klaus Schwab, the founder of the World Economic Forum (WEF), has previously described early this year, the world is in the early stages of the “Fourth Industrial Revolution.”
-Driven by the convergence of the physical world, the digital world and human beings themselves, the Fourth Industrial Revolution is a fundamental shift in how people produce, consume and relate to one another.
+According to him, driven by the convergence of the physical world, the digital world and human beings themselves, the Fourth Industrial Revolution is a fundamental shift in how people produce, consume and relate to one another.
 The evidence of dramatic change is all around and it is happening at an exponential speed.
 Now people naturally dream of automatic vehicles, secretaries with Artificial Intelligence (AI), and assistance robots.

 Machines are becoming smarter, and software intelligence is being embedded into every aspect of business, helping drive new levels of operational efficiency and innovation.
 This is named as “hyper-intelligence.”
 In 2011, IBM Watson, the AI program of IBM, won against two of Jeopardy’s greatest quiz champions.
 What was surprising is that AI computers have evolved from mere computing tools to high intelligent beings that have reached the level of understanding human language and generating complex answers.
 This result shocked many people and showed the new phase of a hyper-intelligent society.

 As machine-to-machine communication becomes more common, the interaction of intelligent computers, individuals, and data will have a more decisive influence on every operation of productivity and performances.
 Previously, computing tools were thought to only perform simple and repetitive tasks.
 But with the advent of hyper-intelligence, AI will show better performance at human cognitive abilities such as logical thinking, computational power, and strategic judgment.